 This is the second in a series of three blog posts by Katabat’s Chief Information Security Officer, Arthur Haigh, examining the international data security regulatory environment.
-For the first installment, click here.
+Read the other installments here and here.

 Part of being a leader in information security is realizing that you aren’t going to prevent every attack.
 CISOs and CSOs advocate tirelessly for the resources needed to be prepared to protect their customers’ sensitive data when the inevitable happens and a breach occurs.
 Executives and boards face many pressures to devote budget resources in many directions, so this type of security infrastructure investment can be a hard sell.
 It’s like getting the flu shot, which protects against the strains of flu that are expected to be bad, but also having to stockpile medication in case you catch some other strain of flu that hasn’t emerged yet.